September 14th - October 1st, 2020

 Fascinating flora and fauna have adapted to the harsh environment of this rocky, rugged 500,000 million-year-old landscape.
 We’re sure to see lonely quiver trees, one of the rarest plants in the world, found only on the continent of Africa.
 Wildlife such as oryx, mountain zebra, giraffe, springbok, kudu, leopard, steenbok, baboon, wild horse, and ostrich are often seen throughout the canyon area.

 At Fish River Lodge, we’ll have dinner and spend the night on the edge of the stunning landscape of Fish River Canyon.
 A memorable sunset shoot with sundowner.
-After dinner, photograph the open skies of this canyon or light up a Quiver tree by light painting.
+After dinner, photograph the open skies over the canyon or practice light painting on the quiver trees.
 Overnight at Fish River Lodge

 Thursday, September 17 (B, D)